grmble/thunderbuns/README.md

 # thunderbuns megarepo

-Chat server "vaporware", not for public consumption - it does not do anything useful ... yet.
+Chat server "vaporware", not for public consumption.